 For example, you can have lower rates if you have a higher deductible.
 But this also means you’ll pay more in an emergency.
-On the other hand, a lower deductible usually means you’ll pay more for insurance.
+On the other hand, a lower one usually means you’ll pay more for insurance.
 This is because your insurer carries most of the financial risk if you file a claim.

 You’ll typically choose your deductible when you get your insurance policy.
 You’ll agree on an amount with your insurer that you’ll need to pay whenever you make a claim.
 You must set your deductible at an amount that you feel you can pay if you need to file.

 Deductibles in car insurance work only with two types of coverages: